mehdihadi/MPN-calculator/README.md

-The MPN software was developed to calculate the Most Probable Number as a density measure of microorganisms in a water sample.
-It which can be used in water quality control laboratories to facilitate MPN calculation.
+The MPN software was developed in VB-6 to calculate the Most Probable Number as a density measure of microorganisms in a water sample.
+It may be used in water quality control laboratories to facilitate MPN calculation.